-To avoid damaging the porcelain enamel surface of the cooktop and to prevent it from becoming dull, clean up spills right away.
-Foods with a lot of acid (tomatoes, sauerkraut, fruit juices, etc.) or foods with high sugar content could cause a dull spot if allowed to set.
+To avoid damaging the porcelain enamel surface of the cooktop and to prevent it from becoming dull, sauerkraut, fruit juices, etc.) or foods with high sugar content could cause a dull spot if allowed to set.

 When the surface has cooled, wash and rinse.
 For other spills such as fat spatterings, etc., wash with soap and water once the surface has cooled.
 Then rinse and polish with a dry cloth.